Atrix256/GaussianBlueNoise/README.md

 See readme.txt for more information about the changes, as well as example command line parameters from the author.

-This utility creates very high quality blue noise point sets - much better than dart throwing, mitchell's best candidate, sliced optimal transport, or thresholding a blue noise texture.
+This utility creates very high quality blue noise point sets - much better than dart throwing, mitchell's best candidate, sliced optimal transport, lloyd relaxation, or thresholding a blue noise texture.

 Please see [Serial Gaussian Blue Noise Stippling (Eurographics 2024)](https://doi.org/10.2312/cgvc.20241226) for further advancements on this work.